 For lesbians, gay individuals, bisexual individuals, and transgender individuals, estate planning and retirement planning can be complicated by inadequate recognition under the law as well as by more complex family situations.

 You may have a partner who you were not able to marry for a long time, which could mean you own substantial separate property or are not able to qualify for Social Security on each other’s work records.
 You may have non-biological children who you have raised but not adopted.
 You may also have a family who is not fully supportive of your sexuality or of your gender identity.

-These are just some of the many issues that need to be addressed in the creation of an LGBT estate plan.
+These are just some of the many issues that need to be addressed in the creation of an LGBTQ estate plan.
 Like anyone else, you want control over what happens in case you become incapacitated or if you pass away.
 You also want a secure retirement and to provide for your children and loved ones in the future.
-LGBT estate planning helps you to do all of these things, while taking into account the unique issues that can be created by your sexual or gender identity.
+LGBTQ estate planning helps you to do all of these things, while taking into account the unique issues that can be created by your sexual or gender identity.

-Your LGBT estate plan should include the use of many different kinds of legal tools that protect you and protect your loved ones.
+Your LGBTQ estate plan should include the use of many different kinds of legal tools that protect you and protect your loved ones.
 The specifics of your plan should be customized to meet your needs, but your plan may include: